Statistics Norway

 Statistics Norway (Statistisk sentralbyrå, abbreviated to SSB) is the Norwegian statistics bureau.
 It was established in 1876.

-Relying on a staff of about 1,000, Statistics Norway publish about 1,000 new statistical releases every year on its web site.
-All releases are published both in Norwegian and English.
-In addition a number of edited publications are published, and all are available on the web site for free.
+With a staff of approximately 1,000, it publishes around 1,000 new statistical releases annually on its website in both Norwegian and English.
+Additionally, it offers a number of edited publications, all of which are available for free online.

 As the central Norwegian office for official government statistics, Statistics Norway provides the public and government with extensive research and analysis activities.
 It is administratively placed under the Ministry of Finance but operates independently from all government agencies.
 Statistics Norway has a board appointed by the government.
 It relies extensively on data from registers, but are also collecting data from surveys and questionnaires, including from cities and municipalities.

 History

 Statistics Norway was originally established in 1876.
 The Statistics Act of 1989 provides the legal framework for Statistics Norway's activities.

-Leadership
+Directors General

-The agency is led by a Director General.
+A Director General heads the agency.